 Dog lovers will relate.
 When Poochy stretches her front paws forward, and her back limbs back, she looks so comfy.
 Relaxed and energized at the same time.
 It’s a position she favors many times a day.

-It’s instinct when Fido gently arches and lengthens his back and limbs, yet modern man hangs out hunchbacked.
+It’s an instinct when Fido gently arches and lengthens his back and limbs, yet modern man hangs out hunchbacked.
 There’s a solution to counteract the bad posture and habits so prevalent in a sedentary, couch potato society.

-Beyond the child’s pose, probably the most well known yoga asana is Downward-Facing Dog (adho mukha svanasana), and it’s not uncommon for yoga instructors to bark out the commands.
+Beyond the child’s pose, probably the most well-known yoga asana is Downward-Facing Dog (adho mukha svanasana), and it’s not uncommon for yoga instructors to bark out the commands.
 “Heels down.
-Bottom up.
+Bottom-up.
 Knees straight.
 Shoulders broad.
 Head low.”

 Just as a dachshund and a pit bull have anatomical differences, so do their owners.
 Therefore, not all Down Dogs were created equal.

 Down Dog connects our four human paws to the earth.
 Just as our ancestors, the apes, were quadrupeds, in Downward-Facing Dog, we go back to our essence and connect to the earth.

 Properly done, adho mukha gives your body a wonderful workout.
 On the skeletal side, Dogs engage the scapula, shoulder joint, humerus, elbow, ulna, radius, wrist, and hand during this dog.
 Forward bends benefit the body by stretching the hamstrings, gastrocnemius, Achilles tendon plus plantar fascia.
 Other muscles we activate are the deltoids, trapezius, rhomboids, pectoralis minor, serratus anterior, latissimus dorsi, gluteus maximus, transversus abdominus, adductors, soleus, tibialis anterior, and erector spinae group.